etsaone/etsa/Constitution.md

 ### Clause 1

-- Any reference to the word "member"(s), "one", "person"(s), "citizen"(s), and other similar words in the Constitution, shall refer to a complete Citizen of ETSA.
+Any reference to the word "member"(s), "person"(s), "citizen"(s), and other similar words in the Constitution, shall refer to a complete Citizen of ETSA.

-- However, Congress reserves the right to interpret those words in a more specific sense, which may contradict the Clause 1 A of this Amendment.
+However, Congress reserves the right to interpret those words in a more specific sense, which may contradict the Clause 1 A of this Amendment.

 ### Clause 2

-- For a Green Card Holder to become a complete citizen of ETSA, the Green Card Holder must be active in the commonwealth, for 3-4 days a week.
+For a Green Card Holder to become a complete citizen of ETSA, the Green Card Holder must be active in the commonwealth, for 3-4 days a week.

-- The Green Card Holder must be a unique person, in order to receive Citizenship.
+The Green Card Holder must be a unique person, in order to receive Citizenship.

-- For the Green Card Holder to become a Citizen of ETSA, other requirements may also apply as per the Congressional Legislations in the future.
+For the Green Card Holder to become a Citizen of ETSA, other requirements may also apply as per the Congressional Legislations in the future.

 ## Amendment IX

 ### Clause 1

-The Federal government or no state shall make or enforce any law which shall abridge the privileges or immunities of citizens of ETSA; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.
+The Federal government or no state shall make or enforce any law which shall abridge the privileges or immunities of the citizens; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

 ### Clause 2